fernandotenorio/Tunguska/README.md

 Tunguska's positional evaluation is handled by an NNUE network.
 The network weights were trained on a dataset of approximately 600 million FEN positions.

 -   **Architecture**: `(768 -> 128) x 2 -> 1`
-    -   Input: "HalfKP" feature representation (768 neurons).
+    -   Input: A simple `piece-square-color` representation of size 6 x 64 x 2 = 768.
     -   Hidden Layer: A single layer with 128 neurons and Clipped ReLU activation, with separate accumulators for each player's perspective.
     -   Output: A single neuron producing the evaluation score.
--   **Embedded Weights**: The neural network weights are embedded directly into the source code.
+-   **Embedded Weights**: The quantized neural network weights are embedded directly into the source code.
 The engine does not require an external `.nnue` file to run.

 ## Concurrency (SMP)
 Tunguska can utilize multiple CPU cores to accelerate its search.